Frank Z. Temerson: Biography

 In 1943, the two titles acquired from Heinit reverted to Temerson's new company Et-Es-Go Magazines (likely named after Temerson's younger sisters Ethel, Esther, and Goldie), which soon transitioned to Continental Magazines.
 Pioneering female publisher, editor, and cartoonist Ray Herman started her career as an assistant to Temerson in 1943.
 Other titles published by Temerson in the period 1943–1946 were Suspense Comics and Terrific Comics.

 Some sources indicate Temerson was behind Continental Publications in 1950.

-Temerson died in 1963 at age 73, buried in Knesses Israel Cemetery in Birmingham.
+Temerson died in 1963 at age 73.